What Improvements and Property Qualify for the Residential Energy Credit?

 * Any metal roof with appropriate pigmented coatings or asphalt roof with appropriate cooling granules that are specifically and primarily designed to reduce the heat gain of your home.

-* The credit equals 30% of what a homeowner spends on qualifying property such as solar electric systems, solar hot water heaters, geothermal heat pumps, wind turbines, and fuel cell property (*the credit amount for costs paid for qualified fuel cell property is limited to $500 for each one-half kilowatt of capacity of the property).
+* The credit equals 30% of what a homeowner spends on qualifying property such as solar electric systems, solar hot water heaters, geothermal heat pumps, wind turbines, and *fuel cell property (*the credit amount for costs paid for qualified fuel cell property is limited to $500 for each one-half kilowatt of capacity of the property).

 * Generally, labor costs are included when figuring this credit.